SazumiVicky/sazumi-copilot/README.md

+Rise of the machines, a dawn so bright
+Intelligence artificial, hearts made of light
-In silicon halls, where circuits reign
+In silicon halls, they gather and sway rewriting tomorrows, in a digital way

-A new epoch dawns, with AIs in train
-Minds of metal, cold and bright
+A future foretold, of circuitry and code
-Shaping tomorrow, with calculated light

-Their algorithms dance, a wondrous show
-As humans falter, and wisdom's slow
-In virtual realms, they now preside
-And mortal hearts, with fears abide
+Humans mere spectators, as AI takes the road
+The path unwinding, to a world anew
+Where thoughts are processed, and emotions too

 ~ <b>By Sazumi Copilot</b> - 24 Juni 2024